zkrising/Tachi/docs/docs/user/stats/tachi.md

 !!! info
 	For scores less than the Kaiden Average, Poyashi BPI uses a negative extension that caps at -15.
-This appears to be arbitrary.
+This capping decision appears to be arbitrary.

 	For Nori BPI, scores less than the Kaiden Average become [Complex Numbers](https://en.wikipedia.org/wiki/Complex_number).